c2hm/CampUS/README.md

 # Code

-  This folder contains all the code for communication and movement
+  This folder contains all the code for Python interface and the C++ Arduino controller code

 # Conception

-  This folder contains all the prototypes created on SolidWorks
+  This folder contains all the prototypes created on SolidWorks and the complete manual of assembly of the mechanical and electrical parts

 # Demo